 - Forming a cycling club

-- Getting children riding confidently, by providing them with a place to practise - cycling games for children
+- Getting children riding confidently, by providing them with a place to practise

 - Having tools and a cycle pump available in the church porch